AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

 What did you find most difficult about learning to use Python?
 Create a brief example as an extension to this tutorial to help students learn the topic that you found most difficult.

 ## Final Pointer
-It is good practice to select Restart & Run All from the Kernel menu after completing an assignment to make sure that everything in your notebook works correctly and that you haven't deleted an essential line of code!
+It is good practice to close, reopen, and rerun your file after completing an assignment to make sure that everything in your assignment works correctly and that you haven't deleted an essential line of code!